chef/automate/components/docs-chef-io/content/automate/ha_platform_support.md

 | Centos (64 Bit OS)                       | 7                         |
 | Amazon Linux 2 (64 Bit OS)               | 2 (kernel 5.10)           |

-## Hardware Requirments
+## Hardware Requirements

-Based on our peformance benchmarking tests according to below assumptions we get these results.
+We get these results based on our performance benchmarking tests according to the assumptions below.

 ### Assumption
 | Assumption                            | Value | Unit     |
 |---------------------------------------|-------|----------|